Operation of the Compliance System

 Compliance Reporting System

-In May 2021, the Group introduced a new external global whistleblowing hotline (Global Hotline) for compliance reporting.
-Before May 2021, we had built and operated reporting systems in each region.
-This newly unified global approach better enables the Group to understand compliance violations in a timely manner throughout the Group operations, and nurture a more open workplace environment.
+The Group has introduced a global unified whistleblowing hotline (Global Hotline) for compliance reporting.
+This unified global approach better enables the Group to understand compliance violations in a timely manner throughout the Group operations, and nurture a more open workplace environment.

-Furthermore, the Group maintains a procedure requiring a direct report to the Company's General Counsel when a compliance officer of any Group company worldwide suspects significant misconduct by specific Senior Executives (Senior Executive Misconduct Reporting Procedure: SEMRP).
+Furthermore,the Group maintains a procedure requiring a direct report to the Chief Compliance Officer (CCO) when a compliance officer of any Group company worldwide suspects significant misconduct involving specific Senior Executives (Senior Executive Misconduct Reporting Procedure: SEMRP).

-In accordance with the revision of the Whistleblower Protection Act in Japan, which took effect on June 1, 2022, the Company and the Group companies in Japan are revising their rules for handling whistleblowing and related matters in a timely manner.
+The Company and the Group companies in Japan are constantly updating internal regulations on whistleblowing system to keep up with changes in laws, regulations, and the environment.
 We will continue to communicate not only the significance and importance of the reporting system but also the confidentiality, to the extent possible, of reporters and individuals seeking consultation, in order to ensure its effective operation.

 • Measures: On the basis of the reports that we received, we conducted appropriate investigations for cases determined to require investigation.
-In case allegations have been found substantiated, we took appropriate measures, including disciplinary actions against any infringer.
+In cases in which allegations were found to be substantiated, we took appropriate measures, including disciplinary actions against any infringer.

-Note: The results included in this information for FY2021 were calculated by each Group company based on the individual criteria, as such, the calculation of the number of allegations may be impacted by regional differences in laws, employment practices, and local policies and procedures.
+Note: The results included in this information for FY2024 were calculated by each Group company based on the individual criteria; as such, the calculation of the number of allegations may be impacted by regional differences in laws, employment practices, and local policies and procedures.

 Compliance Training and Educational Activities